kikuchiyo/device_connection_en/nonsdk/upstream/device_else/report_points.md

-# Report Device Measuring points
+# Report Device Measuring Points

+A device can publish a message to this topic to report the newly added measuring point to the cloud.

 **Note:** Configure the parameters according to the output and input parameters of the measuring points.